fayerie-v/fayerie-v/README.md

-### Hi there 👋 My name is Vi and I want to major in Computer Science!
+### Hi there 👋 My name is Vi!
+- I am currently studying at UBC

 <!--
 **fayerie-v/fayerie-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.